 - You make enough money each month to cover your debt repayments consistently.

-- If you go down the consolidation loan then you need to be able to pay it off within 5 years.
+- You need to be able to pay off the loan within 5 years.

-If you’re wondering when debt consolidation makes sense then here is a good example.
-If you have five credit cards and the interest rate ranges from 17.5% to 26.99%.
+You have five credit cards and the interest rate ranges from 17.5% to 26.99%.
 Your credit is ok because you always pay your bills on time.
-You could qualify for unsecured debt consolidation at around 7.5% – a much lower rate than what you’re paying on your credit card interest.
+You are therefore able to qualify for unsecured debt consolidation at around 7.5%, a much lower rate than what you’re paying on your credit card interest.

-Taking out a debt consolidation loan shows a light at the end of the tunnel for most people who decide to go down this route.
-If you decide on a four-year product then you know the debt will be gone after this time frame, as long as you make on-time monthly payments and you don’t build up more debt.
-However, if you decide to go down the credit card route you might not be able to repay it for months or years.
-And at the same time, you might gather more interest and debt on these credit cards.
+Taking out a debt consolidation loan can be a light at the end of the tunnel for those swamped by many different debt repayments.
+If you decide on a four-year debt consolidation product, then you know the debt will be gone after the term ends (as long as you make on-time monthly payments and you don’t build up more debt.)

 When Is Debt Consolidation Not The Right Option?

-It’s also not the right option if your debt load is small and manageable.
-If you can repay it in half a year to a year at your current repayment schedule, then it would probably only save you a negligible amount if you consolidate.
+It further may not be the right option if your debt load is small and manageable.
+If you can repay your current debt in half a year to a year at your current repayment schedule, then debt consolidation would probably only save you a negligible amount.

-If the total amount of your debt is over 50% of your income and even when consolidating it will still be over 50% of your monthly income, then you should look to get debt relief instead.
+Finally, if the total amount of your debt is over 50% of your income even after debt consolidation, then you should look to get debt relief instead.